iDEA-org/iDEA/README.md

 ## Getting Involved

 To get involved:
-- Raising issues and pull requests here is greaty appreciated!
+- Raising issues and pull requests here is greatly appreciated!
 - We can add any papers that can be fully reproduced by iDEA to our dedicated page by sending your open access paper to jack.wetherell@gmail.com.